 Reality: The Ebola virus has been spreading primarily among those who have direct contact with infected blood or bodily fluids (including but not limited to saliva, urine, semen, vomit, feces, and breast milk).
 Ebola is contagious primarily when proper infection control measures are lacking or not strictly followed.

 The virus is also only contagious when the person carrying it is showing symptoms of the disease.
-Healthcare workers and burial teams are at the highest risk due to the level of contact and proximity to infected individuals, and for burials teams, the particularly high viral load in a victim’s body.
+Healthcare workers and burial teams are at the highest risk due to the level of contact and proximity to infected individuals, and for burial teams, the particularly high viral load in a victim’s body.
 Strict adherence to personal protective measures (PPE) will keep these workers safe.

 Proper infection control measures can include avoiding contact with infected persons, as well as objects they might have come in contact with, thorough disinfecting, proper hand washing, wearing personal protective equipment when required, and careful and safe disposal of medical waste.